Winter skate

-The winter skate (Leucoraja ocellata) is a globally endangered species of skate found in the surrounding waters of northeastern North America.
+The winter skate (Leucoraja ocellata) is an endangered species of skate found in the surrounding waters of northeastern North America.
 They inhabit shallow shelf waters and are prone to becoming a bycatch during commercial fishing.
-They are divided into three populations, or designable units (DU), including the Gulf of St. Lawrence population (GSL); the Eastern Scotian Shelf and Newfoundland population (ESSN); and the Western Scotian Shelf population.
+They are divided into three populations, the Gulf of St. Lawrence population; the Eastern Scotian Shelf and Newfoundland population; and the Western Scotian Shelf population.

 Description

-Winter skates can grow up to 109 cm (43 inches), reaching maturity around 12 years of age, depending on the sex and location.
+Winter skates can grow up to 109 cm (43 inches), although age at maturity varies considerably among populations, from about 5 years in the southern Gulf of St. Lawrence to 11–13 years in the Gulf of Maine.

-The skate's fins are used for swimming, while its tail remains stiff during most movements.

 Winter skates are light brown and have small dark spots along the dorsal side of their body.
 They also have small spines covering most of their disk and tails.
 L. ocellata usually have one to four ocelli, eye-like markings, on the upper surface of the disk, which each have a dark brown center and are pale around the edge.
+The lower surface is usually white with irregular light brown blotches.
 The upper jaw has 72 rows of teeth.
 L. ocellata resembles the little skate (L. erinacea).

+The skate's fins are used for swimming, while its tail remains stiff during most movements.

 In males, 50% maturity occurs at a total length of 730 mm at 11 years old.
-For females, 50% maturity occurs at a total length of 760 mm between 11 and 12 years of age.
+For females, 50% maturity occurs at about 760 mm total length and approximately 11–13 years of age, depending on the study.
 It is a relatively late-maturing, long-lived species, making it vulnerable to exploitation.
+Winter skates in the southern Gulf of St. Lawrence mature at a much younger age and smaller size, with 50% maturity occurring at about five years.